treshugart/yocss/README.md

 ## Usage

 YoCSS is all about objects.
 Do whatever you want with an object and just pass it off to `css()`.
-It will then take your object, convert it to a CSS rule and insert it into a global stylesheet.
+It will then take your object, convert it to a CSS rule and insert it into a global stylesheet, returning the resulting `className` for the set of rules as a string.

-The `css()` function returns a function that, when converted to a string, will return the class name.

 ```js
 import css from 'yocss';